hanspr/mi-ide/README.md

     - a single file
     - or just for the current opened session
 * :star: A powerful auto indent
-* :star: Auto complete
 * :star: Internal copy paste between terminals in the same server without the need of _**shift-key and mouse dragging**_
 * :star: Features that require a server to work
     - Internal copy paste between terminals in different servers without the need of _**shift-key and mouse dragging**_
-    - Package **my** current editor, settings, plugins and hacks.
-To install on new servers
-    - Package and retrieve **my** personal settings to quickly sync my editor's choices and hacks across different servers I work on, when the editor is already installed
+    - Package and retrieve **my** personal settings to quickly sync **my** editor's choices and hacks across different servers I work on, when the editor is already installed
     - Transfer a single script, text file quickly from one server to another
     - See [Support the project & Services](#support-the-project) for these features